8/6/2024

 speaker

-Jennifer
+Jennifer Lee

 I think from a compliance standpoint, similar to the experience that I've had in some other diseases, for areas where patients start to feel something if they don't take the drug, they tend to have, when they feel something when they don't take the drug or recurrence of symptoms, they tend to have a higher compliance rate overall.
-So we are really happy in terms of that being similar with our area as it relates to the compliance rate that we are seeing today with Incivri.
+We are really happy in terms of that being similar with our area as it relates to the compliance rate that we are seeing today with Incivry.

 speaker

-Phil Neydoo
+Phil Nadeau

 That's helpful.
-And then one international question on the use of Incivri for HO in France.
-Can you talk about the kinetics of the offtake in the HO community in France?
+And then one international question on the use of Incivry for HO in France.
+Can you talk about the kinetics of the uptake in the HO community in France?
 How quickly is it being adopted?
 Do you have any sense of the number of HO patients on therapy?
 And should we expect a similar rate of adoption in Italy now that early access is opening?

 speaker